red/docs/preprocessor.md

 For a named macro, the specification block can declare as many arguments as needed.
 The body needs to return a value that will be used to replace the macro call and its arguments.
 Returning an empty block will just remove the macro call and its arguments.

 For a pattern-matching macro, the specification block MUST declare only two arguments, the starting reference and ending reference of the matched pattern.
 By convention, the arguments names are: `func [start end]` or `func [s e]` as short form.
+By default, the returned value is processed the same way as for named macros, but this automatic behavior can be disabled by inserting the `[manual]` attribute at the beginning of the function specification: `func [[manual] start end]`.

-This kind of macro needs to return the resuming position.
+In such *manual* mode, the macro needs to return the resuming position.
 If it needs to *reprocess* a replaced pattern, then `start` is the value to return.
 If it needs to *skip* the matched pattern, then `end` is the value to return.
 Other positions can also be returned, depending on the transformation achieved by the macro, and the desire to partially or fully reprocess the replaced value(s).

 A pattern-matching macro accepts: